Monty Don's American Gardens - everything you need to know

 What time is Monty Don’s American Gardens on TV?

-The second episode of Monty Don’s American Gardens airs on BBC Two at 8.30pm on Friday 17th January 2020.
+The third and final episode of Monty Don’s American Gardens airs on BBC Two at 8.30pm on Friday 24th January 2020.

 It will be available to stream shortly afterwards on BBC iPlayer.